klbowman/Education-Data-Analysis/README.md

 ### Installing

 * Clone this repository to your desktop.
-* Navitage to the PyCitySchools directory and run the PyCitySchools_starter.ipynb file in Jupyter Notebook.
+* Navigate to the PyCitySchools directory and run the PyCitySchools_starter.ipynb file in Jupyter Notebook.

 ## Author